ISEN-Cyber/Livefox/README.md

 NAME                                  READY   STATUS    RESTARTS   AGE pod/livefox-deploy-6678f47858-6przn   1/1     Running   0          4m14s
 ```
-If you want to test you can connect in your pods with this commands:
+If you want to test, you can connect it in your pods with this commands:
 ```
 kubectl -it exec livefox-deploy-6678f47858-6przn -- sh
 ```